Connect with others who understand.

 • Congestive heart failure

-For example, about 34 percent of people living with lung cancer also had anemia, one study found.
+Additionally, cancer research shows that about 38 percent of people living with lung cancer also have anemia, which negatively affects prognosis in people with NSCLC.
 Older people and people who smoke cigarettes are more likely to have additional conditions that complicate treatment or negatively affect prognosis.

 Cancer Stage at the Time of Diagnosis